Reviews You Can Rely On

 Relatively heavy

 We've worn the Down Sweater line for years.
-Style isn't one of our official criteria for testing down jackets, but this piece has it.
+Style isn't one of our official criteria for testing in our down jacket review, but this piece has it.
 It looks more elegant than the other pieces, which look more like tech, and is our go-to choice for day missions where the weather and other factors are uncertain or changeable.
 It has solid wind resistance, which helps on very cold days.
 When the zipper needs to be completely closed, the fleece chin guard prevents the zipper from rubbing against the skin, and the flexible waist hem traps warm air.
 Additionally, our male testers really like the athletic cut, which is roomy around the shoulders but slimmer down the sides.
 Our female testers don't feel as overwhelmingly positive about the fit of the women's Down Sweater, but maybe Patagonia will revamp the fit of their women's model as they recently did with the men's version.

 Despite a DWR coating that temporarily prevents water from getting into the down, this jacket does not perform well in wet conditions.
 However, it has some great features, such as a chest pocket, a packing pocket, and a generous collar that reaches over your nose when zipped up.
 It's not the lightest down jacket we tested (nor the cheapest), but we think it's a very comfortable option.